john30/ebusd/README.md

 Docker image
 ------------

-A Docker image is available on the hub and it contains the latest German configuration files.
+A Docker image including the latest message configuration files is available on the hub.
 You can use it like this:
 > docker pull john30/ebusd
 > docker run -it --rm --device=/dev/ttyUSB0 -p 8888 john30/ebusd